-Reserves comprise:

-Appropriations of profit and/or retained earnings

 Legal reserve

 Legal reserve is set up under the provision of the Civil and Commercial Code, which requires that a company shall allocate not less than 5% of its net profit, to a reserve account (“legal reserve”) upon each dividend distribution, until the balance reaches an amount not less than 10% of the registered authorised capital.
 The legal reserve is not available for dividend distribution.